Gerjan77/SARS-COV-2/COMPILE.md

     Android Emulator 29.3.0                               317 MB
     SDK Patch Applier v4                                  1 MB

+Nuget Packages used in the projectfile:

+    Xamarin.Essentials 1.3.1
+    Xamarin.Forms 4.4.0.991265

 ## Become a Software tester now: Save a restorable image of your harddrive on an external USB drive using CloneZilla Live